luca-peruzzo/docs.keycloakify.dev/common-use-case-examples/dark-mode-persistence.md

 # Dark Mode Persistence

-If your app features an dark/light mode you might be wondering how to "transport" the mode to your login theme so that you can ensure that if your user is brwosing your app in dark mode when they click on "Login", they get redirected to your Keycloakify login UI rendered in dark mode.
+If your app offers a dark/light mode, you might be wondering how to “transfer” that mode to your login theme.
+This ensures that if users are browsing your app in dark mode, then click “Login,” they’ll be redirected to a Keycloakify login UI that’s rendered in dark mode.

 {% embed url="https://youtu.be/EbNGhg5aNF8" %}
-Example of a Keycloakify theme implementation that implement dark mode persistance
+Example of a Keycloakify theme implementation that carries over dark mode
 {% endembed %}

-This is somewhat of a niche usecase but it's interesting as it will help you understant how you can transport states from your app to your Keycloak UIs. &#x20;
+This is somewhat of a niche use case, but it illustrates how you can pass state from your application to your Keycloak UIs. &#x20;

-## In your Web Application
+## In Your Web Application

-So typically, from your web application, when your user click on your "Login" button in your header you will redirect it to a URL that look a bit like this: &#x20;
+Typically, when your user clicks your “Login” button in the header, your application will redirect them to a URL that looks something like this:

 **https://\<your-keycloak-url>/realms/protocol/openid-connect/auth?client\_id=\<your-client>**

-What we want to do is add, for example `"&dark=true"` or `"&dark=false"` to the URL so that it can be retreived on the other side by your Keycloak theme.
+What we want to do is append, for example, `&dark=true` or `&dark=false` to that URL so it can be retrieved on the other side by your Keycloak theme.

-The way you'd do that will vary depending on your Stack but let's see an example whit:
+How you do that depends on your stack.
+Let’s look at an example with:

-* A React SPA
+- A React SPA
-* [oidc-spa](https://www.oidc-spa.dev/): A modern alternative to keycloak-js
+- [oidc-spa](https://www.oidc-spa.dev/), a modern alternative to `keycloak-js`
-* [MUI](https://mui.com/material-ui/): A popular React Component library in the React world
+- [MUI](https://mui.com/material-ui/), a popular React component library

-The following snippet is a React component that you would typically use in the header of your application to display the Login and Register buttons.
+The following snippet is a React component typically placed in the header of your application for displaying Login and Register buttons.

 <figure><img src="../.gitbook/assets/image (201).png" alt=""><figcaption></figcaption></figure>